Police seek two young women who may have parked the car of missing German tycoon in Pattaya - Thai Examiner

 Police Major General Theerachai told reporters that police were continuing their forensic examination of the car in an effort to discover any possible latent fingerprints either inside or outside the vehicle.

-Mercedes Benz carrying Mr Ralter Mach last seen heading in the direction of Jomtien Beach, Pattaya meeting with a broker at 12.41 pm on Tuesday
+Mercedes Benz carrying Mr Ralter Mack last seen heading in the direction of Jomtien Beach, Pattaya meeting with a broker at 12.41 pm on Tuesday

-Police reports suggest that Ms Peta’s car followed Mr Ralter Mach’s car, registration Bangkok 7146, towards the Chaiyaphruek intersection before it turned heading towards Jomtien Beach where CCTV footage of the car being driven by him was last recorded at 12.41 pm.
+Police reports suggest that Ms Peta’s car, a black SUV, was followed Mr Ralter Mack’s Mercedes coupé, registration Bangkok 7146, towards the Chaiyaphruek intersection before it turned heading towards Jomtien Beach where CCTV footage of the car being driven by him was last recorded at 12.41 pm.

 This is the last recorded sighting of the German businessman whose car was discovered on Sunday morning with its clues pointing to something nefarious having occurred to the missing German beyond that point.